adntob/CiscoHackathon2019/README.md

 See the `macro-user-extensions` example in the Git repo for the UI Extensions file and the macro.

 Documentation: TODO link

+## User interface Extensions

+User interface extensions allow you to add new UI elements to the Webex devices.
+For example, you can make panels with buttons for controlling the light in the room, adjusting the temperature, controlling the projector, or reporting technical problems.
+You can also make controls that makes it easier to access features of the video system that you frequently use.

+The custom interfaces can be created easily the the drag and drop extensions editor on the video device itself.
+When a user interacts with a widget, an event is generated that you can listen to in either a macro or with an external integration such as the jsxapi.
+Based on the id of the widget, you can then choose what actions to perform.

+The custom user interface extensions contain basic UI elements such as buttons, toggles, sliders and tabs.
+If you need more advanced user interfaces, such as a map, consider using a web app instead.

+TODO link to inroom docs here

 ## jsxapi and Node.js